tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex/regex.md

 - `ls test-?.txt` => list all text files named ‘test-‘ followed by a single digit
 - `ls ????.txt` => all text files with a name of exactly four characters
 - `ls *[0-9]*` => all files with a number in their name

+move all the contents of the current directory to some other location:

+`$ mv * /some/other/directory/`

+To move only files with names partially matching a particular sequence, try this:

+`$ mv file* /some/other/directory/`

+This command moves all files whose names begin with the letters file, but leaves everything else untouched.
+If you had files named file1, file2...file15 and wanted to move only those between file1 and file9, you’d use the question mark (`?`) instead of the asterisk:

+`$ mv file? /some/other/directory/`

+The question mark applies an operation to only those files whose names contain the letters file and one other character.
+It would leave file10 through file15 in the current directory.

 ### Single vs. Double Quotes